St Aidan's Anglican Girls' School: Tradition

-Sister Helen Marie, succeeded Sister Moira in 1962 and, in 1964, the school saw a year of extraordinary building and academic change and expansion – plus increased enrolments.
+Sister Helen Marie succeeded Sister Moira in 1962 and, in 1964, the school saw a year of extraordinary building and academic change and expansion – plus increased enrolments.
 Sister Rachel's years saw much expansion and progress within the school in many aspects.
 The enrolment had risen to 312 at the start of 1965, which meant that the school needed an urgent building programme to provide further classrooms and she embarked on several projects.
 Sister Kathleen was supported by Sister Norma and Sister Bridget, and Sister Julian who acted as housekeeper for them at Broads.

-A shyer personality with a keen sense of humour and highly organised, Miss Neil led St Aidan's for 12 years from 1980.
-A testament to her years of hard work and foresight is the Performing Arts Complex.
-By 1990 Miss Neil had seen the need for a strategic plan "for the next decade".
-This plan would encompass physical, academic and co-curricula development.
-Her 12 years allowed her the time to implement her vision.

-Mrs Patricia (Trish) Evans, came to the school in 1992.
-Her vision for St Aidan's included formulating and implementing a strategic plan, and enhancing administrative staff and student access to improved technology.
-Within an educational tradition of "Girls can do anything" and a strong Christian framework of caring for each other and the wider community, Mrs Evans ably led St Aidan's through change.
+Marjorie Neil succeeded Sister Julian as principal, leading St Aidan's for 12 years from 1980.
+She was followed in 1992 by Patricia Evans, a former teacher of German language at the School.

-Mrs Spiller, a former teacher at St Margaret's, Hillbrook Anglican School, Deputy Principal of St Aidan's and mother of three, Mrs Spiller was a popular choice as the new principal for St Aidan's to herald the new century.
-"My vision for St Aidan's is to be the school of choice for the parent and daughter who want an all round education: academic as well as community service, leadership, music, sport, debating, all embedded in a strong Christian context (1999)."
-Mrs Spiller has guided through the development and enhancement of the Junior School facilities, the creation of the Science and Technology building, and the redevelopment of the Performing Arts Centre (PAC), to be known as The Christine Hartland Centre (completed mid-2010) and extension of the Junior School (completed mid-2010).
+Mrs Spiller, a former teacher at St Margaret's, Hillbrook Anglican School, Deputy Principal of St Aidan's, then became the new principal to herald the new century.
+Mrs Spiller has led the School through the development and enhancement of the Junior School facilities, the creation of the Science and Technology building, and the redevelopment of the Performing Arts Centre (PAC), to be known as The Christine Hartland Centre (completed mid-2010) and extension of the Junior School (completed mid-2010).